makyo/writing/work/claw17/disappearance.md

 "Yeah, I am."
 I stand up straighter and smile apologetically to her.
 "I will be."

-We slide past each other and I make my way behind the bar again, busying myself with wiping down the already-clean espresso machine.
+We slide past each other and I make my way behind the bar again, busying myself with wiping down the already-clean espresso machine, just to give my paws something to do.
 Not many people ordering coffee at six at night.
 This late in the season, and the sun sets early, too.

 Stefan hikes himself up onto the bar, tail flagging off to the side.
 "You alright there, kiddo?"